glyph/automat/docs/visualize.md

 # Installation

-To create state machine graphs you must to install `automat` with the graphing dependencies.
+To create state machine graphs you must install `automat` with the graphing dependencies.

 ```
 pip install automat[visualize]